jared-rimmer/airflow-docker-playground/README.md

 These were:

 - Adding `extra_hosts: - "host.docker.internal:host-gateway"` in the airflow-worker service.
-- Added an additional Postgres database service that would be used by dbt and Great Expectations.
+- Added an additional Postgres database service that would be used by dbt.
 Because there are two Postgres instances I changed the port on this to avoid a conflict.
 - Added a Docker proxy service in order to use the Airflow DockerOperator to launch Docker images on my local machine.

 ### Creating a .env file for setting AIRFLOW_UID